MythicReliquary/LibreSlicer/README.md

 - Based on [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) and the original [Slic3r](https://github.com/Slic3r/Slic3r) by Alessandro Ranellucci.
-- Draws inspiration and fixes from the [OrcaSlicer](https://github.com/SoftFever/OrcaSlicer) community.
 - Some historical documentation lives in the upstream `doc/` directory; retain upstream references for advanced topics and macro syntax.